 Actually Pretty Funny: Ray Boccino and his goon's reaction to Johnny's reply of "a bullshitter", when asked who he thinks he's bullshitting.

-All Bikers Are Hell's Angels: Both averted and played straight.
-Though The Lost MC is a true "One Percenter" gang, you also see and meet some of their less-hardcore weekend-warrior members.
+All Bikers Are Hells Angels: Downplayed with The Lost MC, while a true "One Percenter" gang, you also see and meet some of their less-hardcore weekend-warrior members.
 Then there's the Angels of Death, which play this trope straight and are Expies of Hells Angels.

 The Lost seem to have been more closely based on the Outlaws, one of the Hells Angels major rivals; their motto, "The Almighty forgives, The Lost don't," is borrowed from the Outlaws.